Caniac217/CofA_Importer/README.md

 # CofA Importer

 CofA Importer is a Windows Presentation Foundation (WPF) application designed to automate the import and processing of Certificates of Analysis (CofA) for internal IND/ICC workflows.
-It provides a guided interface for selecting the input file, running the import, tracking real-time progress, and generating a detailed log at the end of the process.
+It provides a guided interface for selecting the input file folder, running the import, tracking real-time progress, and generating a detailed log at the end of the process.

 ---